Fate of Aimia investors diverge in future without Air Canada

 Aimia Inc. bondholders are betting the loyalty-program company can ride out the short-term turbulence caused by the loss of its key partner.
 Shareholders aren’t so sure.

 The Montreal-based company’s $250-million of May 2019 bonds have bounced back from their initial drop after Air Canada, the country’s largest airline, said in May that it will withdraw from Aimia’s Aeroplan loyalty program and start its own rewards plan in 2020.
-As the company gets ready to report earnings, Aimia shares remain down 83 per cent since the announcement.
+Aimia shares were flat Wednesday ahead of the company’s second-quarter earnings after the market closes but remain down about 83 per cent since the Air Canada announcement.

 “Initially it was a shock and there is always an overreaction to any kind of shock,” Neil Linsdell, an analyst at Industrial Alliance Securities, said by phone from Montreal.
 The company is unlikely to see significant redemptions or other partners moving until the second half of 2019, he said.